Woodrow “Woody” Keown, Jr.

 Senior Director of Education

-Christopher Miller is an accomplished museum professional with more than 13 years of public history experience.
+Christopher Miller is an accomplished museum professional with 13+ years of public history experience.
 His areas of expertise include historical research and interpretation, dramatic writing and performance, and public program development.
-Miller takes a leadership role in coordinating initiatives that build public awareness of history and advancing initiatives related to social justice, equity and inclusion, and cultural competency.
-Miller has served as an advocate for educating the public about the complete narrative of America through the lens of the African American experience.
-He has written and performed history presentations that have universal appeal, while lecturing about the impact and value of history.
+Miller coordinates initiatives that build public awareness of history and advances initiatives related to social justice, equity and inclusion, and cultural competency.
+He advocates for educating the public about the complete narrative of America through the lens of the African American experience.

 Miller earned his M.A. in Public History from Northern Kentucky University in 2017, becoming the first African American male to graduate from the program and his B.A. in English from Northern Kentucky University in 2004.
 Before graduating Cum Laude from Northern Kentucky University, Miller earned a fellowship with the Institute for Freedom Studies where he served as a Research Assistant decoding antebellum runaway slave ads.
 Under the direction of Prince Brown, Jr., Ph.D., he assisted in developing a comprehensive database from primary source documents highlighting the attempts of enslaved persons to free themselves from state-sanctioned servitude.